petershin/liferay-learn/docs/commerce/latest/en/inventory-management/low-stock-action.md

 ## Commerce 2.1 and Below

-To configure a low stock action:
+To configure a low stock action,

 1. Navigate to the *Control Panel* &rarr; *Commerce* &rarr; *Products*.